I'saka language

 Isaka (I’saka) is the language spoken by the people of the villages of Krisa and Pasi in Sandaun Province, Papua New Guinea.
 It has also been referred to as Krisa, after the village, although this name is not actually a possible word in the language itself.
 The sole published source for the language is Donohue and San Roque (2004) (see references), although the authors of this have also Identified I’saka material in Donald Laycock's unpublished fieldnotes.

 Isaka is spoken in Krisa and Pasi villages of Bewani/Wutung Onei Rural LLG in Sandaun Province, Papua New Guinea.
 I'saka presence on the coast is very recent, as they have settled in the coastal area only within the past few decades.

 Phonology

 Apart from segmental phonemes, I’saka and also make suprasegmental distinctions in tone and nasality.

 Segmental phonemes

+Consonants

 There are the following consonants in I’saka: